cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ## Which Cloud Native Deployment Model Should You Use?

-In order to determine which model is best for your particular needs, a thorough evaluation of each approach (and several model implementations) should be made.
+To determine which model is best for your needs, a thorough evaluation of each approach (and several model implementations) should be made.
 This section will provide some suggestions for areas of consideration as there is no one-size-fits-all solution.

 ### Evaluate Features and Capabilities